sheynkman-lab/Long-Read-Proteogenomics/modules/LR_ORFCalling/README.md

-# Long ORFCalling
+# Long Read ORFCalling
 *Description of the module*

-This module calls the Open Reading Frames (ORF) with two different ORF calling routines.
+This module calls the Open Reading Frames (ORF) based on candidates generated from CPAT.
-TransDecoder and CPAT.

-The output of these runs are then filtered by a third program orfcalling.py which cleans up and removes ORFS that are not meaningful.
+The output of these runs are then filtered by a program orfcalling.py which cleans up and removes ORFS that are least biologically plausible.

 ## Testing locally